sashperso/openshift-hc/README-linux.md

-# CER for Fedora and CSB
+# PDF Generation for Fedora and CSB

 ## Required Components